Decay estimates for the quadratic tilt-excess of integral varifolds: Introduction

+Clearly, the varifold problem behaves less regular than the problem for weakly differentiable functions as known examples show that a decay hypothesis on $\psi$ alone is not sufficient to infer decay of the tilt-excess, see \ref{remark:classical_examples}.
+However, apart from this the varifold problem behaves equally regular if $\frac{\vdim p}{\vdim-p} = 2$ as the same decay implications hold and it even behaves more regular if $\frac{\vdim p}{\vdim-p} < 2$ since in this case decay results are only valid in the varifold case (as $\weakD u$ may not be locally square summable).
+In case $p=1$ this latter phenomenon was already apparent from the results of Brakke.

-\paragraph{Overview of proof} As indicated above the main tool in the pointwise regularity proof is the harmonic approximation procedure introduced by de~Giorgi and Almgren, see \cite{MR0179651,EnnioDeGiorgi_SelectedPapers,MR0225243}.
+Summarising, the pointwise implications of Theorem \ref{thm:pointwise_decay} are essentially optimal and determine the optimal $\alpha$ for which the answer to the initial question is in the affirmative if $\vdim > 2$ and $p < 2\vdim/(\vdim+2)$.
+Using the estimate \ref{lemma:aux_c2rekt} of the present paper, the optimal $\alpha$ is determined in case $\vdim=1$ or $\vdim = 2$ and $p > 1$ or $\vdim > 2$ and $p \geq 2 \vdim / ( \vdim+2 )$ in \cite{snulmenn:c2.v3}, see \ref{remark:discussion2}.
+This then covers all cases except $(\vdim,p) = (2,1)$ where Corollary \ref{cor:some_decay_rates} solves the subcase $\alpha < 1$. \paragraph{Overview of proof} As indicated above the main tool in the pointwise regularity proof is the harmonic approximation procedure introduced by de~Giorgi and Almgren, see \cite{MR0179651,EnnioDeGiorgi_SelectedPapers,MR0225243}.
 It requires the varifold to be weakly close to a plane with density $Q$ and strongly close to a varifold with density at least $Q$.
 Initially, the latter condition was phrased as $\density^\vdim ( \| V \|, z ) \geq Q$ for $\| V \|$ almost all $z \in \oball{a}{r}$ in Allard \cite[\S 8]{MR0307015}, however the set of points $a$ not satisfying this condition for suitable $Q$ and $r$ may have positive $\| V \|$ measure even if the hypotheses are satisfied with $p = \infty$, see Allard \cite[8.1\,(2)]{MR0307015} and Brakke \cite[6.1]{MR485012}.
-Replacing the condition by the requirement on $\density^\vdim ( \| V \|, \cdot )$ to be $\| V \|$ approximately (lower semi) continuous, Brakke was able to treat almost all points with $p = 2$ using an approximation by Almgren's ``$Q$-valued'' functions, i.e. functions with values in $\qspace_Q ( \rel^\codim )$, see below.
+Replacing the condition by the requirement on $\density^\vdim ( \| V \|, \cdot )$ to be $\| V \|$ approximately (lower semi) continuous, Brakke was able to treat almost all points with $p = 2$ using an approximation by Almgren's ``$Q$-valued'' functions, i.e.~functions with values in $\qspace_Q ( \rel^\codim )$, see below.
 Additionally, Brakke established a coercive estimate which allowed him to obtain partial results also for the case $p=1$.